Yuri Oganessian: Career

 Oganessian graduated from the Moscow Engineering Physics Institute (MEPhI) in 1956.
 He thereafter sought to join the Kurchatov Institute of Atomic Energy in Moscow, but as there were no vacancies left in Gersh Budker's team, he was instead recruited by Georgy Flyorov and began working at the Joint Institute for Nuclear Research (JINR) in Dubna, near Moscow.

-He became director of the Flyorov Laboratory of Nuclear Reactions at JINR in 1989, after Flyorov retired, and had the job until 1996, when he was named the scientific director of the Flyorov laboratory.
+Oganessian became director of the Flyorov Laboratory of Nuclear Reactions at JINR in 1989, after Flyorov retired, and had the job until 1996, when he was named the scientific director of the Flyorov laboratory.

 Discovery of superheavy chemical elements

-During the 1970s, Oganessian invented the "cold fusion" method, a technique to produce transactinide elements (superheavy elements) Though they share a name, this process is unrelated to the unproven energy-producing process also named cold fusion.
+During the 1970s, Oganessian invented the "cold fusion" method, a technique to produce transactinide elements (superheavy elements).
+Though they share a name, this process is unrelated to the unproven energy-producing process also named cold fusion.
 Oganessian's process was crucial for the discoveries of elements from 106 to 113.
-From the mid-1970s to the mid-1990s, the partnership of JINR, directed by Oganessian, and the GSI Helmholtz Centre for Heavy Ion Research in Germany, resulted in the discovery of six chemical elements (107 to 112): bohrium, meitnerium, hassium, darmstadtium, roentgenium, and copernicium.
+From the mid-1970s to the mid-1990s, the partnership of JINR, directed by Oganessian, and the GSI Helmholtz Centre for Heavy Ion Research in Germany resulted in the discovery of six chemical elements (107 to 112): bohrium, meitnerium, hassium, darmstadtium, roentgenium, and copernicium.

 His newer technique, termed "hot fusion" (also unrelated to nuclear fusion as an energy process), helped lead to the discovery of elements 113 to 118, completing the seventh row of the periodic table.
 The technique involved bombarding calcium into targets containing heavier radioactive elements that are rich in neutrons at a cyclotron.
 The elements discovered using this method are nihonium (2003; also discovered by Riken in Japan using cold fusion), flerovium (1999), moscovium (2003), livermorium (2000), tennessine (2009), and oganesson (2002).